frankhale/textworld/README.md

 ## Usage

-Have a look at the sample game `textworld_game.ts` to see a basic usage of the library.
+Have a look at the sample game `examples/example1.ts` to see a basic usage of the library.
 Additionally take a look at `textworld_test.ts` to see how usage of every feature in the library.

 ## Author(s)